 Anna asks: I recently saw an ex and he said he was nervous around me!
 I asked why and got the, “You’re gorgeous and it is tough to be around” line.
 So, later on in the evening, we got to talking and he seriously said he was scared of me but, he wanted to get it on, which made no sense if he is scared of me.

-Anyway I think I could be scary to some people since I am into extreme sports, educated, and tend to do a lot of things on my own.
-I am not afraid of much, but I don’t do drugs, vegetarian, buddhist, and rarely drink.
-What is so scary about that???
+Anyway, I think I could be scary to some people since I am into extreme sports, educated, and tend to do a lot of things on my own.
+I am not afraid of much, but I don’t do drugs, am a vegetarian, Buddhist, and rarely drink.
+What is so scary about that?

-On the other side of it, sometimes guys say this in a passive aggressive manouver that takes the focus off his poor behaviour and suddenly has you wondering if you have done something wrong.
+On the other side of it, sometimes guys say this in a passive-aggressive manoeuvre that takes the focus off his poor behaviour and suddenly has you wondering if you have done something wrong.

 Do women with other hobbies ask themselves the same thing?
 Or those with independence?